Publications and Media

 Press release: “Mapping comedic timing, Ta-DA!”

-Press release to accompany the publication of “Timing Structures in Live Stand-up Comedy” in PNAS Nexus.
+Journal PNAS Nexus created a press release to accompany the publication of “Timing Structures in Live Stand-up Comedy.”

 BBC 5 Live interview